mattwarren/mattwarren.github.io/_posts/2014-06-10-roslyn-code-base-performance-lessons-part-2.md

       // PERF: Small collections can be implemented as ImmutableArray.
       // While lookup is O(n), when n is small, the memory savings are more valuable.
       // Size 6 was chosen because that represented 50% of the names generated in the Picasso end to end.
-      // This causes boxing, but that&#039;s still superior to a wrapped HashSet return ImmutableArray.CreateRange(names);
+      // This causes boxing, but that's still superior to a wrapped HashSet return ImmutableArray.CreateRange(names);
     default:
       return SpecializedCollections.ReadOnlySet(names);